selmalopez/data-challenges/07-Data-Engineering/02-ML-Iteration/02-Taxi-Fare-Pipeline/README.md

 # Exercise

-Here you will create your first pipeline on a real life example.
+No coding here either - this challenge is a reminder about pipelines on a real life example.

-Open the `Taxifare-Pipeline.ipynb` notebook and follow the steps.
+Open the `Taxifare-Pipeline.ipynb` notebook and follow the implemented steps.